INVIERNO5908743/freebase-deps/README.md

 # freebase-deps
-Eliminates need for gnome pakages when installing Freebase
+Eliminates need for gnome pakages when installing KEYbase.io